ujjwalguptaofficial/fortjs-doc/docs/decorators/expect-query.md

 ---
 title: "Expect Query"
-keywords: "query, secure query, validation, fortjs, node"
+keywords: [query, secure query, validation, fortjs, node]
 description: "This page tells about decorator ExpectQuery & how to use this."
 ---